Job Application Email Tips, Template and Examples

-Subject line: Walter Black – Director of Marketing, Reference #8495
+Subject line: Walter Black – Director of Marketing position, reference #8495

-I recently came across your Director of Marketing job opening at Sawmill Marketing Firm (reference #8495) on your website and feel that I would be a great fit for this position.
-My skills, education and experience in marketing would make me a valuable asset to your company.
+I recently came across your job opening at Sawmill Marketing Firm (reference #8495) on your website and feel that I would be a great fit as your next marketing director.
+My skills, education and experience would make me a valuable asset to your company.

 With more than 10 years of experience in both traditional and online marketing, I have gained extensive knowledge and expertise in the most important marketing strategies used today.
 In my previous position, I created and implemented a marketing program that increased sales by 30% in only three months.
 Using this skill set, I feel that I could bring similar results to your organization.